 There are millions of medical marijuana patients around the country, and as medical marijuana programs expand in the states that allow it, there will be continue to be more and more everyday.
 Many of these patients don’t care if people know about their decision to use cannabis to help their condition(s).
 However, there are many others that feel that it is a matter that shouldn’t be made public knowledge.
-After all, it is medical information, which many consider to be a private matter.

 I get e-mails all the time from people asking if law enforcement can access their information.
 These people don’t have anything to hide in regards to criminal activity, but due to certain stigma’s surrounding medical marijuana, they don’t want people to know.
 Employment discrimination and housing discrimination because of medical marijuana are real things, and medical marijuana patients understandably try to avoid it.
 When I was a medical marijuana patient, I definitely didn’t want my landlord to know or my boss to know, for fear of poor treatment.
 I wish it wasn’t so, but sometimes you can’t protect people from their ridiculous beliefs.